douglas-gibbons/otto/src/assets/docs/tasmota-pow2.md

 }
 ```

-These three messages tell ʘttʘ that the device is also a sensor with several readings that we're interested in:
+The following three messages should also be published to tell ʘttʘ that the device is also a sensor with several readings that we're interested in:

+The current:

-* Topic: otto/sensor/charger_current/config
+* Topic: `otto/sensor/charger_current/config`
 * Payload:
 ```
 {
   "name": "Charger current",